jermp/sshash/README.md

     bash script/create_release.sh --format zip v4.0.0.tar.gz

+Then upload the created archive here https://github.com/jermp/sshash/releases.
+It should appear under the "Assets" section of the corresponding release.

 **Note 1**: The sha256 hash code printed at the end is needed for distribution via Bioconda.

 **Note 2**: Avoid dashes in the name of the release because Bioconda does not like them.